scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 ## Encrypted

-- `msg` - Only known to the tx sender and the contract
+- `msg` - Only known to the transaction sender and the contract

 ## Not encrypted